Technical Standards for Admission

 - The ability to communicate effectively and sensitively with patients and colleagues, including individuals from different cultural and social backgrounds; this includes, but is not limited to, the ability to establish rapport with patients and communicate judgments and treatment information effectively.
 Students must be able to understand and speak the English language at a level consistent with competent professional practice.

 - The ability to record the physical examination results and a treatment plan clearly and accurately.

 - The capacity to maintain composure and continue to function well during periods of high stress.

-If a candidate is unable to meet each component of the technical standards listed above, that candidate will then be referred to the Office of the Dean of Arts and Sciences for evaluation of possible accommodations to be offered and applied to enable a candidate to meet the technical standards.
-If after a reasonable time period (as set by the candidate, the Dean’s office, the University Physician, the Human Performance and Sport Sciences Department, and the ATEP Director) to ensure compliance and evaluate the effectiveness of the accommodations, or reasonable accommodation is unable to be met, the candidate will be unable to enter the program.
+Any candidate unable to meet each component of the technical standards listed above, will then be referred to the Office of the Dean of Arts and Sciences for evaluation of possible accommodations to be offered and applied to enable a candidate to meet the technical standards.
+If after a reasonable time period (as set by the candidate, the Dean’s office, the University Physician, the Human Performance and Sport Sciences Department Chairperson, and the ATP Director) to ensure compliance and evaluate the effectiveness of the accommodations, or reasonable accommodation is unable to be met, the candidate will be unable to enter the program.

 If a student receives a significant injury at any time that they are enrolled as an athletic training student at ONU that will not allow them to comply with the “technical standards” requirement they had demonstrated upon entering the program, it may be necessary to remove the student from a clinical experience altogether.
 Should the student demonstrate that, within a reasonable amount of time, they will be able to mentally or physically adhere to the technical standards previously set forth they will be allowed to continue with their clinical assignment.
 These decisions will be made by the ATP Director in consultation with the ATP Medical Director and Dean of the College of Arts and Sciences, if necessary.